TeamHypersomnia/Hypersomnia/docs/pages/docs/Topics/entity_type.md

 				- Always specifiable initial values.
 			- Circumstance in the logic or mere thereof possibility, which is implied by...
 				- sender
-			- ...configuration of components at the entity construction time.
+			- **...configuration of components at the entity construction time.**
 				- sender by missiles or other kinds of launched objects
-				- Always pecifiable initial values when the required configuration of components holds.
+				- **Always specifiable initial values when the required configuration of components holds**.
 		- The real question is whether they should be visible to the author, as lack of definition data implies that it is some kind of detail.
 			- Otherwise we might simulate empty definition struct just as well
 		- **Chosen solutions**:
 			- child, flags - for author, always specifiable in initial values
 			- transform - for author, appears specifiable when the entity has no physical components
 			- sender - for author, appears specifiable in initial values when it has either missile or explosive
-			- Currently no components whose existence upon construction would depend on **value** of other components.
+			- Currently no components exist whose existence upon construction would depend on **value** of other components.
 			- Currently no components exist whose actual **initial value** upon construction would depend on value/existence of other components.
 				- because tree of npo will not be a component soon.
 			- rotation_copying